More Hot Water for Letitia James - April 17th, Hour 3

 So this is serious stuff.

-Usually mortgage fraud is a slam dunk case in the courts.
+Usually mortgage fraud is a slam-dunk case in the courts.

 Yeah.

-Uh listen, uh the there's other people that have had these allegations made.
+Listen, there's other people that have had these allegations made.

-One of them, if I'm not mistaken, is a guy that I always often refer to as the congenital liar, Adam Schiff.
+One of them, if I'm not mistaken, is a guy that I often refer to as the congenital liar, Adam Schiff.

-He said he didn't want it, he didn't need it, he disagreed with it, but he took it.
+He disagreed with it, but he took it.

 But two, if you're involved in a mortgage matter, you can also be civilly sued.